Strategies for Dealing With the Media

 Enlist the help of your senior residents, their family members, and your employees

-There is strength in numbers, and you almost certainly have large numbers of satisfied customers and proud assisted living employees who can support what you say.
-Ask them to participate in interviews and send letters to the editor in support of assisted living, as appropriate.
-Yours should not be the only voice speaking on behalf of your company and the other assisted living providers likely to be affected by any negative coverage.
+There is strength in numbers, and you almost certainly have large numbers of satisfied customers and proud senior living employees who can support what you say.
+Ask them to participate in interviews and send letters to the editor in support of senior living, as appropriate.
+Yours should not be the only voice speaking on behalf of your company and the other senior living providers likely to be affected by any negative coverage.

 Don’t fan the flames of inappropriate coverage

 When addressing a media crisis, keep your response measured.
 Say what needs to be said, and then say no more.
 Otherwise, additional news organizations may leap on what they see as “a story with legs.”

 Once you’ve answered a reporter’s question, don’t be afraid of silence.
 The reporter may want you to keep on talking in the hope that you’ll say something you shouldn’t.
 After you have clarified your key messages and corrected any misperceptions, you only risk further negative attention by keeping the story alive.